reborg/scccw/COMPONENTS.md

 * Q: Argh, copy paste is bad, what if you find a bug in the original code?
 * A: I fix it in all projects.
 Once stable, it won't change anymore.
 * Q: But this is bad, this is not scalable!
-* A: You see, this all idea of reusable libraries of components never worked and it gets complicated pretty fast.
-See the past 20 years of OO frameworks.
+* A: You see, this all idea of reusable libraries of components never scale well and it gets complicated pretty fast.
+See the past 20 years of Java frameworks.
 Do you really want a Spring/J2EE in your beautiful Clojure app?